Gesee-y/Cruise.jl/README.md

 ## Contribution

-Each Cruise module is **self-contained** and can be developed in isolation.
+Core Cruise's modules are self-contained, meaning they use their own interfaces to implement their functionality.
+This allows any contributor to do the same and stay aligned with the engine's design.
 Whether you're fixing bugs, writing documentation, or improving performance — you're welcome to contribute.

 * Choose the module you want to improve.
 * Fork, hack, PR.
 Simple.